linpengcheng/ClojureBoxNpp/readme.md

 - Clojure & ClojureScript Language Server: [clojure-lsp](https://github.com/clojure-lsp/clojure-lsp)

-  clojure-lsp bug: If the folder of the Clojure project (or Clojure source files) isn't on the same disk as the Notepad++ Home folder, create (or open) a temporary Clojure source code file on the same disk as the Notepad++ Home folder to start the Clojure language server.
+  Bug on clojure-lsp startup: If the folder of the Clojure project (or Clojure source files) isn't on the same disk as the Notepad++ Home folder, create (or open) a temporary Clojure source code file on the same disk as the Notepad++ Home folder to start the Clojure language server.